edoardodavini/sts/README.md

-# sts
-Simple Test Suite
+# Simple Test Suite
+> I was bored of being unable to test an entire application in one click

+Still a lot of WIP